ngx-formly/ngx-formly/UPGRADE-6.0.md

     field.templateOptions.disabled = true;
     ```

+### 2. DefaultValue for `fieldGroup` and `fieldArray` type:

-- The defaultValue for fieldGroup and fieldArray has been changed to `undefined` instead of empty object.
+The defaultValue for fieldGroup and fieldArray has been changed to `undefined` instead of empty object.
 If you want to rely on the old behavior set the `defaultValue`:

   **before**:
   If no default value is set the `defaultValue` for formlyGroup is `{}` and for fieldArray `[]`